Sanctions compliance policy – AEROAFFAIRES

 Countries with which AEROAFFAIRES operates to limit risks

-AEROAFFAIRES operates with countries, selecting according to the precautionary/dangerousness of the nation.
+AEROAFFAIRES operates with countries, selecting according to the nation’s precautionary/dangerousness criteria.
 AEROAFFAIRES uses the Travel Advisories provided by travel.state.gov.
 AEROAFFAIRES selects according to the ranking and information provided by Travel State for each country.
-The company operates with nations classified as level 1 and 2.
-It does not operate with nations classified as level 3 and 4 risks, and therefore limits the risks.
+The company operates with nations classified in levels 1 and 2.
+It does not operate with nations classified as level 3 and 4 risk, and therefore limits the risks.

-Employees and associates must read and apply this policy and must ensure that they comply with it.
+Employees and associates must read and apply this policy and ensure that they comply with it.

-The relevant AEROAFFAIRES units and/or departments that deal with customers, passengers, suppliers and other partners (or business associates) must screen and pre-screen each entity and actor.
-If there is any doubt about the due diligence of such a person or entity, contact the AEROAFFAIRES Compliance Department or the person in charge by email.
+The relevant units and/or departments of AEROAFFAIRES that deal with customers, passengers, suppliers and other partners (or business partners) must screen and pre-screen each entity and actor.
+If you have any doubts about due diligence concerning such a person or entity, please contact the AEROAFFAIRES compliance department or the person in charge by e-mail.

-No employee or related person should ever act to avoid obligations related to the punishment or discovery of a relationship or transaction that violates this policy.
+No employee or related person shall act to avoid the obligations associated with the punishment or discovery of a relationship or transaction that violates this policy.

-AEROAFFAIRES, its employees and stakeholders may not advise customers or others on how transactions may be conducted, structured or presented in order to circumvent applicable sanctions or policies.
-This includes, but is not limited to, advising customers, passengers or other entities to alter information or documents and include false or misleading facts, omit accurate information, or alter, delete or omit information from the transaction or any business record that could help identify a sanctions concern.
+AEROAFFAIRESin addition to the foregoing, its employees and stakeholders may not advise customers or others on how transactions may be conducted, structured or presented in order to circumvent applicable sanctions or policies.
+This includes, but is not limited to, advising customers, passengers or other entities to alter information or documents to include false or misleading facts, to omit accurate information, or to alter, delete or omit information from the transaction or any business record that could help identify a sanctions concern.

-Employees and related entities may be subject to applicable sanctions laws of both the country or nation in which they live and work.
+Employees and related entities may be subject to sanctions laws applicable to both the country or nation in which they live and work.
 Also of the country or countries of which they are citizens, permanent residents or visa holders.
-In addition, being present in a single country, even for a short period of time, often requires the employee or person concerned to comply with the laws of that country when entering or transiting through it.
-It is the responsibility of each employee and related person to understand and comply with their obligations regarding sanctions, either as a citizen of a particular country or because of their presence in a particular nation.
+Moreover, being present in a single country, even for a short period, often requires the employee or person concerned to comply with the laws of that country when entering or transiting through it.
+It is the responsibility of every employee and related person to understand and comply with their obligations with regard to sanctions, either as a citizen of a particular country, or because of their presence in a particular nation.

-Requests regarding specific cases should be addressed directly to AEROAFFAIRES compliance@aeroaffaires.com.
-Depending on the case, AEROAFFAIRES may require the employee or person concerned to adhere to certain practices in order to ensure that all parties comply with the applicable sanctions.
+Requests concerning specific cases should be addressed directly to AEROAFFAIRES compliance@aeroaffaires.com.
+Depending on the case, AEROAFFAIRES may require the employee or person concerned to adhere to certain practices in order to ensure that all parties comply with applicable sanctions.

 Consequences of non-compliance with sanctions

-Failure to comply with punitive laws would constitute a breach of legal and/or regulatory requirements and could expose AEROAFFAIRES to reputational damage, legal and regulatory action and financial loss, and could subject the individual employee or persons involved in any of the violations to substantial fines and imprisonment.
-AEROAFFAIRES takes a zero tolerance approach to intentional violations of this policy or applicable penalty regimes.
+Failure to comply with punitive laws would constitute a violation of legal and/or regulatory requirements and could expose AEROAFFAIRES to reputational damage, legal and regulatory action and financial loss, and could subject the individual employee or persons involved in any of the violations. to substantial fines and imprisonment.
+AEROAFFAIRES takes a zero-tolerance approach to intentional violations of this policy or applicable sanction regimes.

 If employees fail to comply with this policy, they may be subject to disciplinary action up to and including dismissal.
-Disciplinary action will depend on the circumstances of the violation and will be applied in a manner consistent with AEROAFFAIRES’ policies.
+Disciplinary measures will depend on the circumstances of the violation and will be applied in a manner consistent with AEROAFFAIRES policies.

 In addition, employees who violate the law in the work process may be subject to criminal and civil liability.
-AEROAFFAIRES may terminate a business relationship with an Affiliate by written notice of any kind or nature to the Registrant relating to the foregoing.
-Contributor fails to comply with any provision of this policy and fails to remedy (if such violation is remediable) such violation within 10 days of the date of written notification of such violation to contributors.
+AEROAFFAIRES may terminate a business relationship with an Affiliate by written notice of any kind or nature in favor of the Registrant relating to the foregoing.
+Contributor fails to comply with any provision of this policy and fails (if such violation is remediable) to remedy such violation within 10 days of the date of written notification of such violation to Contributor.

-Each person who has a complimentary relationship with AEROAFFAIRES, shall provide access (subject to appropriate notice from AEROAFFAIRES) to all related documents, records, systems, processes, policies and procedures to enable AEROAFFAIRES (or a third party professional representative) to inspect and verify the contributor’s compliance with this policy.
-If an audit reveals that the Affiliate has violated this Policy, the Affiliate shall, without delay, take the necessary corrective action (if the violation is correctable) as determined by AEROAFFAIRES.
+Each person connected free of charge to AEROAFFAIRES, provides access (subject to appropriate notice from AEROAFFAIRES) to all related documents, records, systems, processes, policies and procedures to enable AEROAFFAIRES (or a third party professional representative) to inspect and verify Contributor’ s compliance with this Policy.
+If an audit reveals that Affiliate has violated this Policy, Affiliate shall, without delay, take the necessary corrective action (if the violation is correctable) as determined by AEROAFFAIRES.

-AEROAFFAIRES will unilaterally review this policy on a regular basis, at its sole discretion, and make any necessary or appropriate changes.
+AEROAFFAIRES will unilaterally and regularly review this Policy, at its sole discretion, and make any necessary or appropriate changes.
 From time to time, AEROAFFAIRES may also issue advertisements, guidelines and memoranda to supplement this Policy.
-The most recent version of this Policy will be available at all times online at (https://aeroaffaires.com/sanctions-compliance-policies), as well as on AEROAFFAIRES’ internal online system as in effect from time to time and for all to access.
-It is the responsibility of employees and stakeholders to access these online systems and to review the latest version of this policy and all programmes, guidelines and memoranda from time to time.
-As sanctions regimes are subject to rapid change without notice, AEROAFFAIRES may update this policy at any time.
-For any information requests or other questions regarding this policy, AEROAFFAIRES can be contacted via: compliance@aeroaffaires.com.
+The most current version of this Policy will be available at all times online on this page, as well as on AEROAFFAIRES ‘s internal online system as in effect from time to time and for all accessible to all employees.
+It is the responsibility of employees and stakeholders to access these online systems and to review the latest version of this Policy and all programs, directives and memoranda from time to time.
+As sanction regimes are subject to rapid change without notice, AEROAFFAIRES may update this policy at any time.
+If you have any queries or questions about this policy, AEROAFFAIRES can be contacted at compliance@aeroaffaires.com.

 Reporting policy violations

 AEROAFFAIRES is fully committed to developing a culture of free speech.
-This means that employees and associates can speak freely and openly if something is wrong or needs to be corrected.
+This means that employees and associates can express themselves freely and openly if something is wrong or needs to be corrected.
 Employees and associates should feel comfortable expressing their views, opinions, asking questions, reporting problems, expressing their feelings or reporting perceived violations of this policy.
-If someone witnesses violations (suspected or actual) of this policy or if the person becomes aware that AEROAFFAIRES or a third party has engaged in a transaction prohibited by these sanctions, he or she should report these concerns promptly following the reporting procedure (available online at https://aeroaffaires.com/sanctions-compliance-policies).
+If anyone witnesses violations (suspected or actual) of this policy, or if the person becomes aware that AEROAFFAIRES or a third party has engaged in a transaction prohibited by these sanctions, he or she should report such concerns promptly following the reporting procedure (available online on this page).

-If requested by AEROAFFAIRES, employees and associated persons must individually confirm in writing to the company that they have read this policy and agree to comply with it.
+If requested by AEROAFFAIRES, employees and associated persons must individually confirm in writing to the company that they have read this policy and agree to abide by it.